An Amazon Echo surrounded by Halloween decorations

 Like GearBrain on Facebook

-Sure you can drop hundreds of dollars on plug and play Halloween decorations.
-October 31st has turned into a big consumer spending day, with spending to hit $8.8 billion in 2019 according to the National Retail Federation.
-But who's to say that you can't dream up your own haunted decorations, that are sure to entertain the neighborhood.
+Sure, you can drop hundreds of dollars on plug-and-play Halloween decorations.
+According to the National Retail Federation, October 31st has turned into a significant consumer spending day, with spending to hit $12.2 billion in 2023.
+But who's to say that you can't dream up your own haunted decorations that are sure to entertain the neighborhood?

-These 5 projects, pulled from the best we've found online, rely on smart tech to create.
-You can certainly tap into more simple solutions like beaming ghostly images via a wireless projector.
-But for the intrepid with a spooky soul, consider these curated options — including one we designed ourselves — with plenty of time for you to gather all the necessary elements so you can conjure your own ghoulish trick before the Witching Hour strikes this month.
+These five projects, pulled from the best we've found online, rely on smart tech to create.
+You can certainly tap into more straightforward solutions like beaming ghostly images via a wireless projector.
+But for the intrepid with a spooky soul, consider these curated options — including one we designed ourselves — with plenty of time for you to gather all the necessary elements so you can conjure your ghoulish trick before the Witching Hour strikes this month.

 Make your own Alexa Skill

-Nothing like a disembodied voice to terrifying people — and Amazon makes this super easy with the Alexa Blueprint.
-Just go to the Alexa Blueprint site, and make sure you're logged in with your Amazon's account.
-Then, click on Custom Q&A option.
+There is nothing like a disembodied voice to terrifying people — and Amazon makes this super easy with the Alexa Blueprint.
+Go to the Alexa Blueprint site and ensure you're logged in with your Amazon account.
+Then, click on the Custom Q&A option.
 You can add to existing questions pre-written in the app, or you can write and create your own to build a custom conversation with Alexa when Trick or Treaters arrive.
-We wrote three different chats, enough to keep the kids entertained for a silly minute.
-Make sure you also wish Alexa a Happy Halloween, she's got a spooky trick up her own sleeve.
+We wrote three different chats to keep the kids entertained for a silly minute.
+Please make sure you also wish Alexa a Happy Halloween; she has a spooky trick up her sleeve.

 Enjoy the spookiest Halloween experience with Philips Hue in 360°www.youtube.com